Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get companion flights and travel rewards by using your credit card.

-Compare cards with travel rewards
+Compare cards with travel credits or companion pass offers

 How can I get a companion certificate or travel credit?